talkable/talkable-docs/source/campaigns/campaign_types.rst

 will be highlighted in the Reward Gleam at the bottom of the page.

 .. image:: /_static/img/campaign_types/gleam.jpg
-   :alt: Campaign Type - Reward Gleam,
+   :alt: Campaign Type - Reward Gleam
    :class: is-minimal

 Leaderboard